illumine-project/.github/profile/README.md

 ## ILLUMINE Project

 The Intelligent Learning for Light Source and Neutron Source User Measurements Including Navigation and Experiment Steering (ILLUMINE) project is multi-facility DOE funded project.

+The are many code repositories and existing software projects that ILLUMINE has either created or made contributions to.
+- The Bluesky Project - Homepage: https://blueskyproject.io/ - GitHub Org: https://github.com/bluesky
+-

 <!--